lucjans26/wolkGeluid-portfolio/Distributed data.md

 We can simply test this out by uploading a song.
 After the song has been uploaded and upload Song record should have been created:

 ![image](https://user-images.githubusercontent.com/46562627/205497286-75d774e2-29f8-4cde-9d6d-b885101f6167.png)

+## 6. Reflection
+I have learned about the specific data requirements for enterprise systems and how to apply best practices for distributed data during the development process, including considering legal and ethical issues.
+I have learned about the General Data Protection Regulation (GDPR) and the importance of protecting personal data.

+I also learned how to use the cap theorem to choose the right database considering the needs of the system and implemented a NoSQL database into my architecture.
+NoSQL databases are well-suited for distributed data applications and can be horizontally scaled.
+The choice of database depends on the application's needs and the trade-offs between consistency, availability, and partition tolerance.

+Furthermore I implemented Event sourcing, which is a useful technique for creating an audit log and traceability in the event of any issues.
+It logs every event that happens to a record and the result of retrieving a record is based on all events rather than a single field or record.

+Overall, I believe that I have a solid understanding about distributed data and how to implement this in an enterprise system to improve performance and availability.
+This is a valuable and important skill that will help a lot in my upcoming internship and future as a software engineer.